Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: What’s the coolest, weirdest, or most unexpected item you’ve ever come across?

 Joe Obiso: I once sold a 1950s wooden telephone booth.
 An entire booth.
 It had a light and ventilation.
-A gentleman in Georgia bought it and arranged pickup.
+A gentleman in Georgia bought it and arranged for the pickup.
 It sold for about $1,600.

 That’s one of the great things about eBay.
 You never know.
 Someone collects it or wants it for nostalgia.